Mobius1/bulletin/README.md

 Config.Progress         = false         -- Overridden by the `progress` param
 Config.Theme            = "default"     -- Overridden by the `theme` param
 Config.Queue            = 5             -- No. of notifications to show before queueing
-Config.Stacking         = true          -- Enables / disables stacking
+Config.Stacking         = true
-Config.ShowStackedCount = true          -- When enabled, will show stacked count in corner of notification Config.AnimationOut     = "fadeOut";    -- Exit animation - 'fadeOut', 'fadeOutLeft', 'flipOutX', 'flipOutY', 'bounceOutLeft', 'backOutLeft', 'slideOutLeft', 'zoomOut', 'zoomOutLeft'
+Config.ShowStackedCount = true
+Config.AnimationOut     = "fadeOut"     -- Default exit animation - overriden by the `exitAnim` param
 Config.AnimationTime    = 500           -- Entry / exit animation interval
-Config.SoundFile        = false         -- Sound file stored in ui/audio used for notification sound.
+Config.FlashCount       = 5             -- No. of times the notification blinks when `flash` param is used Config.SoundFile        = false         -- Sound file stored in ui/audio used for notification sound.
 Leave as false to disable.
 Config.SoundVolume      = 0.4           -- 0.0 - 1.0